The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 - Powertrain: A powertrain warranty covers the most essential systems the car needs to function, including the engine, transmission, and related components.

 If you want to ensure your car stays in good condition for years to come, a bumper-to-bumper warranty is likely best for you.
 On the other hand, if you are only concerned with your used car’s essential systems, you may want to opt for powertrain coverage.
+Powertrain plans often cover vehicles up to 20 model years old.

 What A Used Car Warranty Won't Cover

 It's important to note that warranties are intended to pay for repairs when car parts fail or break as the result of normal use.
 This means a used car warranty doesn't pay for damages resulting from an accident or improper maintenance.
-Providers generally exclude damage that would be covered under car insurance or wear-and-tear parts such as brake pads, wiper blades, and tires.
+Providers generally exclude damage that would be covered under car insurance or normal wear-and-tear parts such as brake pads, wiper blades, and tires.

 Vehicle protection plans don't cover any of the following: